cern-eos/eos/doc/diopside/manual/using.rst

 amount of messages in the FuseServer broadcast network can overwhelm the MGM messaging capacity.
-To reduce the amount of messages sent around while files are open and written, a threshold can be defined after which a certain audience of clients will not receive anymore meta-data update or forced refresh messages.
+To reduce the amount of messages sent around while files are open and written, a threshold can be defined after which a certain audience of clients will not receive any more meta-data update or forced refresh messages.
 If 1000 clients write 1000 files within a single directory the message rate is 100kHz for file-size updates while the clients are writing.
 In the example above if a message hits more